 Trump could say: I don't like you, so you're fired (with the help of Republicans)

 Trump technically doesn't need a reason to fire Rosenstein.
 The president can fire executive officials at any time for any reason.
 “Trump could fire Rosenstein if he doesn't like his tie,” said longtime D.C. lawyer Mark Zaid.

 The big question is how Republicans in Congress would react if Trump did fire Rosenstein for any reason.
-Republicans have not been nearly as vocal about Democrats about how they’d react.
+Republicans have not been nearly as vocal as Democrats about how they would react.
 But we saw some defect from Trump after he fired Comey.